apache/incubator-graphar/docs/applications/bgl.rst

 We take calculating CC as an example, to demonstrate how BGL works with GraphAr.
 A weakly connected component is a maximal subgraph of a graph such that for every pair of vertices in it, there is an undirected path connecting them.
 And the CC algorithm is to identify all such components in a graph.
 Learn more about `the CC algorithm <https://en.wikipedia.org/wiki/Connected_component>`_.

-The source code of CC based on BGL can be found at `test_bgl_example.cc`_.
+The source code of CC based on BGL can be found at `bgl_example.cc`_.
 In this program, the graph information file is first read to get the metadata:

 .. code:: C++